Explore the beauty of the Natural State through its natural landscapes, captivating art and thought-provoking Arkansas history museums

 Sometimes, the most precious gems are hidden in plain sight.
-Recently, after 10 minutes of searching, a 71-yearold retiree discovered a 2.63-carat ice white diamond sitting on the surface of a 37-acre plowed field.
-Crater of Diamonds State Park in Murfreesboro is one of the only places in the world where public prospectors can search for authentic diamonds in their original volcanic source.
+In 2018, after 10 minutes of searching, a 71-year-old retiree made Arkansas history by discovering a 2.63-carat ice white diamond sitting on the surface of a 37-acre plowed field at Crater of Diamonds State Park in Murfreesboro.
+This is one of the only places in the world where public prospectors can search for authentic diamonds in their original volcanic source.

 Visitors search the eroded surface of a volcanic crater for a variety of rocks, minerals and gemstones, keeping any treasure they find.
 When rainfall uncovers larger diamonds and the sun comes out, they sparkle and are often easy to see.
 In 2018, 256 diamonds, weighing a total of 49.64 carats, were found and registered at the park.